 The Journal of Slavery and Data Preservation is a scholarly journal, but preserving data about slavery and those enslaved goes far beyond the work of historians based at colleges and universities.
 Many individuals and institutions have collected data about the lives of the enslaved and would like to see their efforts made public, acknowledged, preserved, and connected to Enslaved.org.

 In-house editorial review is intended for digital publication and public circulation outside the process of academic peer review; authors can select whichever review process they prefer.
 Submissions for in-house editorial review are similarly vetted by the journal's editorial team and accepted or rejected based on the quality of the data, its historical significance, and its relevance to the journal.
 Contributors may include archives, libraries, museums, public history sites, religious organizations, or family history and genealogy collections interested in making their collections more discoverable and preserved.
 Genealogists, citizen historians, K-12 educators and students, independent researchers, and those who have found family records about slavery and the enslaved in their attic are all encouraged to contribute!
+Historians looking to submit a small dataset that doesn't warrant peer review or a dataset pertaining to publication completed a long time ago might also choose this route.
 We are happy to discuss which type of review is most appropriate for your contribution.

 Our thorough submission guide and a sample submission can be found here: